 However even if your puppy has worms, you can still touch and pet him if you follow good hygiene.

-The risk of course is never zero but it is very unlikely for you to get worms from your puppy by simply touching him.
+The risk is never zero but it is very unlikely for you to get worms from your puppy by simply touching him.

 How Long Can a Dog Have Worms Before He Dies?